-oneworld is the first alliance to take bookings on its website15 July 2005
+oneworld is the first alliance to take bookings on its website15 Juillet 2005

 oneworld™ has become the first of the global alliances to enable customers to book and pay for flights on its member airlines through its alliance website.

 The service, launched today, is initially available only to companies in Germany who have registered as customers for oneworld's businessflyer corporate sales product.

 Assuming this market trial is a success, the alliance aims to extend the facility next to businessflyer customers in France and then potentially to other oneworld fare and sales products.

 oneworld businessflyer enables small and medium sized companies in Germany to gain discounts of up to 50 per cent on the regular published rates for their business travel in return for a more regular relationship with the alliance and its airlines.

 Through just one point of contact, they can select flights by the alliance's eight carriers to more than 200 of the most popular destinations worldwide for German businesses, with departures from nine German gateways - Berlin Schoenefeld or Tegel, Cologne, Dusseldorf, Frankfurt, Hamburg, Hanover, Munich or Stuttgart.
 In many cases, connections are available also from various other airports and railway stations across Germany.
 Tickets are eligible for mileage rewards and points in any of the oneworld airlines' frequent flyer programmes.

 Germany is one of only two countries worldwide served by all eight partners, with a total of almost 1 700 flights a week, and direct services to 18 destinations in Europe, the Americas and Asia and the smoothest of connections from there to the 600 destinations in 135 territories served by the alliance worldwide.
 Last year, its airlines offered almost 12 million seats on flights to or from the country, with an overall share of around 10 per cent of the German air travel market.